metoppv/improver/doc/source/Code-Style-Guide.rst

 this will mean on the command line, the ``--output`` flag can be used to specify an output path.

-As mentioned above, it is important to ensure that no other functionality than passing inputs into the plugin is done within the CLI layer.
+As mentioned above, it is important to ensure that no functionality other than calling the plugin exists within the CLI layer.
-So any checks on the data or requirements of inputs should be done in the plugin itself.
+Any checks on the data or input requirements should be done in the plugin itself.

 To load the cubes, each cube argument will need a type.
 For a basic cube this will be ``cube: cli.inputcube``.
 If there is a default argument to